Histidine–tRNA ligase, mitochondrial

-Probable histidyl-tRNA synthetase, mitochondrial is an enzyme that in humans is encoded by the HARS2 gene.
+Histidine–tRNA ligase, mitochondrial is an enzyme that in humans is encoded by the HARS2 gene.
+This enzyme is a Histidine–tRNA ligase.

 Aminoacyl-tRNA synthetases are a class of enzymes that charge tRNAs with their cognate amino acids.
 The protein encoded by this gene is an enzyme belonging to the class II family of aminoacyl-tRNA synthetases.
 Functioning in the synthesis of histidyl-transfer RNA, the enzyme plays an accessory role in the regulation of protein biosynthesis.
 The gene is located in a head-to-head orientation with HARS on chromosome five, where the homologous genes share a bidirectional promoter.

+Medical signifiance

+Pathogenic mutations in HARS2 are the cause of type 2 perrault syndrome (PRLTS2), which is associated with deafness, and in 46XX individuals, a failure of the ovaries to develop (leading to streak gonads).